CS559/559Theme/readme.md

 - pagination of sections is improved
     - pagination controls has first/last
     - section pages can control paginate and top_pagination (this is per section)
+        - but there is a site default (for top_pagination)
     - lists show subsections, not just pages (hacky right now)
 - switch the "expand" shortcode to use HTML details (see book)
 - footer uses lastmod (good with git - *be sure to turn on git*)